flak-discord/FLAK/README.md

     </ul>

-    <p>At FLAK, we’re not just here to build a server — we’re building a place where friendships form, passions grow, and good memories are made.
+    <p>At FLAK, we’re more than just a server — we’re a community where friendships form, passions grow, and good memories are made.
+No matter why you joined, you’re welcome here just as you are.
+This space is built by all of us, and now you’re part of the story too.
+We’re so glad you’re here — welcome to FLAK!</p>
-We’re proud of the space we’ve created together, and we’re even more excited about where we’re headed next.

-No matter why you joined — whether it’s to find a squad, vibe in VC, share your wins, study for exams, or just make a few new friends — know that you’re welcome here, just as you are.
-We’re a community that’s all about positivity, support, and good times.

-This server is shaped by everyone who’s a part of it — and now that you’re here, you’re part of the story too.
-So jump in, make yourself at home, and don’t be afraid to be yourself.

-We’re so glad you’re here.
-Welcome to FLAK — let’s make it unforgettable!</p>
   </div>

   <script>